-The area of the composting field is 47,300 m2 (8 lanes), in which 17,800 m2 (3 lanes) are reserved for the western district and 29,500 m2 (5 lanes) are reserved for the eastern district.
-Two non-penetrating type lagoon ponds were constructed to treat the drainage water from the composting plant.
+The area of the composting field is $47,300 \text{ m}^2$ (8 lanes), in which 17,800 m2 (3 lanes) are reserved for the western district and 29,500 m2 (5 lanes) are reserved for the eastern district.
+Two non-penetrating type lagoon ponds were constructed to treat the waste water from the composting plant.
 The flow of compost production is shown in the attached figure.

-Potato pulp excreted from potato-starch plant and the soil liberated from the beet are stored in the stock house for the raw material.
+Wastes from potato starch company and the soil liberated from the beet are stored in the stock house for the raw material.
 The mixture and cattle manure and bark is stored in the composting house.
 The chicken dropping in the transportation bag is placed on the open field.
 These raw materials are mixed in the composting house using a manure spreader and water content in the raw material is homogenized.
 After mixing, the mixture is transported to the composting yard, and turned 1-2 times per month until it is brought to the upland field for spreading.

-On the other hand, the drainage water coming out from the pile of compost is collected into the lagoon pond, aerated to remove the smell three times (to minimum extent to prevent the loss of ammonium), then returned to the field (grassland).
-The drained water from the lane without compost is led to the river through the drainage channel.
+On the other hand, the waste water coming out from the pile of compost is collected into the lagoon pond, aerated to remove the smell three times (to minimum extent to prevent the loss of ammonium), then returned to the field (grassland).
+The drained rain water from the lane without compost is led to the river through the drainage channel.